DileepPT/my-shopping-cart/README.md

 A sample ReactJS project for online shopping

-# Developed using React + Vite
+ • Developed using React + Vite <br>
-# The project includes state, components and props which are the core concepts of React
+ • The project includes state, components and props which are the core concepts of React<br>
-# The project includes many dependencies for internationalization, page routing, infinite list, etc
+ • The project includes many dependencies for internationalization, page routing, infinite list, etc<br>

 Home Screen: